vinayakjaas/exospherehost/README.md

                 }
           input:
             prompt: |
-                Parse the following quarterly financial report and returnt a structured json output as defined in the output-schema, report text is provided below:
+                Parse the following quarterly financial report and return a structured json output as defined in the output-schema, report text is provided below:
                 ${{satellites.parse-pdf-with-docling.output}}
-        - name: Call Webhook to send the structured json to aikin api
+        - name: Call Webhook to send the structured json to Aikin API
           uses: satellite/exospherehost/call-webhook
           identifier: call-webhook
           config: